 Although June is also a great time to see some sports, it’s also a great month to spend some time in the park with family!
 Take a basket and a blanket and have a little picnic, or take a stroll by the pond and watch the ducks, or maybe even go on a scavenger hunt BINGO?
 That last idea is something that we posted about in June 2018 and made a little BINGO sheet as a fun way to spend some time in Pine Banks and interact more with some of the nature.
 You can check out the scavenger hunt BINGO sheet here: http://www.pinebanks.org/summer-pine-banks-park-bingo/

-May is that month where students are reaching the end of their classes, summer is in the air, and it’s a great time to just be in and around nature.
+May is the month where students are reaching the end of their classes, spring is in the air, and it’s a great time to just be in and around nature.
 We’re very lucky to have a decent amount of wildlife in Pine Banks Park as well as lovely flora and fauna that is usually in bloom about this time.
 Here are some examples of what you might see in the park during the month of May: http://www.pinebanks.org/the-park-in-bloom/

 They say April showers bring May flowers, and while it’s hard to remember how much is rained in April 2018, it was certainly still pretty cold!
 However despite the cold there were things going on in Pine Banks, such as the filming of a movie!
 Film students Nick Coronis, Marcus Jimenez, and Josh Cronin worked on their short film with Pine Banks Park as a set!
 Take a look at what some of the filming was like here: http://www.pinebanks.org/filming-movie-pine-banks/